 There are so many fun things to do in Grand Cayman…

 We went to Cayman Island to celebrate Mark’s birthday and I think this is by far my favorite Carribean island.
-Compared to the other Caribbean island, Grand Cayman is almost luxurious!
+Compared to the other Caribbean island, Grand Cayman is sooo luxurious!
 The island has a very low unemployment rate and is hardly run-down.
 Unbeknowst to the masses, Cayman Islands are the 5th largest financial centers in the world!
 This is because there is no income tax.
 Not only is it very beautiful, but the people are super friendly.
 Many Europeans settle there.
 So do Guh-Zillionaires.
 The Caymans are the MOST prosperous island in the Caribbean.
 It was so nice that even Mark and I were thinking we should get a vaca home here!

 Today I’m listing the top things to do in Grand Cayman as well as where we stayed and ate.
 Enjoy!

 Seven-Mile Beach | Grand Cayman is famous for its picturesque Seven Mile Beach.
 Many people come to the island and never leave the beach!
 There’s snorkelling right off the shore, water sports and plenty of fun in the sun.
 We stayed at the Seafire Resort & Spa located directly on the beach and absolutely loved the amenities.
 You can rent stand up paddle boards, windsurfing boards, kayaks and beach cabanas, or visit a golf course.
 You really don’t have to leave the resort.
 We loved our evening walks up and down the beach staring in awe at the turquoise waters and sunsets.